teodorsten/Dependency-Analysis-Diagram---From-Jira-Project/README.md

 # Dependency-Analysis-Diagram---From-Jira-Project

-**Follow the step-by-step guide below to create an editable DAD from a Jira project.**
+**Follow the step-by-step guide below to create an editable DAD from any Jira project.**

 #